1939 Chicago Bears season

 The 1939 Chicago Bears season was their 20th regular season completed in the National Football League.
 They finished second in the Western Division with an 8–3 record.
 The Bears started the season well, winning 4 of their first 5 games.
 However, two mid-season losses to New York and Detroit cost them the Division to Green Bay.
 The Packers went on to win the NFL championship.

 Season highlights

-The Bears were much improved from 1938, adding two new players who contributed immediately and would be part of the great Chicago teams of the 1940s.
-Overall, the Bears had a potent offense, leading the NFL in scoring, touchdowns, total yards (averaging 364 yards per game), rushing yards, rushing average per carry, rushing touchdowns, passing yards, and passing yards per attempt.
-Perhaps most impressively, the club led the NFL with a gaudy 22.1 average yards per pass completion.
-The T-formation was beginning to demonstrate itself as a superior passing scheme, particularly regarding the deep game.
+The Bears showed improvement from 1938, adding two new players who contributed immediately and would be part of the Chicago teams of the 1940s.
+Overall, the Bears had a strong offense, leading the NFL in scoring, touchdowns, total yards (averaging 364 yards per game), rushing yards, rushing average per carry, rushing touchdowns, passing yards, and passing yards per attempt.The club also led the NFL with 22.1 average yards per pass completion.
+The T-formation was beginning to demonstrate itself as a viable passing scheme, particularly regarding the deep game.